 No trip to New Zealand is complete without a visit to the 8th wonder of the world – Milford Sound; it’s just such an amazing place to visit on the South Island.
 In fact, this stunning fiord (yes, it’s a fiord, not a sound) attracts over a million visitors annually, most of whom come here from Queenstown.

 However, because it’s quite a long drive from Queenstown (3.5 hours/ 288 km each way), you will need to allow approximately 12 hours for this day trip!
 It’s so worth the long day, though!

-If you have a rental car, you may choose to drive from Queenstown to Milford Sound.
+If you have a rental car (check out our tips on renting a car in NZ!), you may choose to drive from Queenstown to Milford Sound.
 As I mentioned, it’s 3.5 hours each way without stops, and believe me, there are plenty of must-visit stops along this drive, particularly after the town of Te Anau.
 Once you pass Te Anau, you’ll want to make sure to stop at the Eglinton Valley, Mirror Lakes, and the Homer Tunnel, to name but a few.
 Hence, if your itinerary allows, consider spending a night in Te Anau to break up the drive nicely!

 When you arrive in Milford Sound, you must book a boat cruise!
 This is the best way to see the area as it allows you to get up close to the best New Zealand waterfalls and even spot wildlife like the elusive Fiordland penguins and dolphins.
 Most cruises last 2-2.5 hours.

 As you can imagine, due to Milford Sounds’ popularity, there are numerous different tours operating to the area from Queenstown, and each one varies in duration in price.
 So, it’s completely up to you which one you choose.